zchee/neovim-wiki/Development-tips.md

 - The `contrib/` folder contains a [YouCompleteMe configuration](https://github.com/neovim/neovim/tree/master/contrib/YouCompleteMe) tailored to Neovim.

-## Code Linting
+## Code linting

-If you are using Syntastic you can use https://gist.github.com/gilligan/9326904 to add clint.py as checker for C files.
-Note that clint.py needs to be in your path and that you will have to modify g:syntastic_c_checkers because it'll otherwise use gcc or make as default.
-See the syntastic documentation for details on that.
+If you are using [Syntastic][syntastic], you can use https://gist.github.com/gilligan/9326904 to add `clint.py` as a checker for C files.
+Note that `clint.py` needs to be in your `PATH` and that you will have to modify `g:syntastic_c_checkers`, otherwise it will default to GCC or make.

+See [Syntastic's documentation][syntastic-docs] for for information.

 ## Experimenting with the API